okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 Explore the **Configure and Use JWT Bearer Grant** Postman Collection: [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.gw.postman.com/run-collection/26510466-46beb74b-4755-4cf0-9847-845ccac1ccbd?action=collection%2Ffork&collection-url=entityId%3D26510466-46beb74b-4755-4cf0-9847-845ccac1ccbd%26entityType%3Dcollection%26workspaceId%3Daf55a245-1ac6-42d1-8af4-11e21e791e4e)

-Fork this collection and add `url`, `apiKey`, `appId`, and `clientId` environment variables to run the example endpoints.
+Fork this collection and add `url`, `apiKey`, `appId`, and `yourClientId` environment variables to run the example endpoints.
 The `PUT` method is a full property-replace operation, so you need to specify all required OIDC app properties, including any previous grant types.

->  **Note:** If you use custom authorization servers, update the policy rules to update the grant type.
-See [Authorization Servers API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/AuthorizationServer/#tag/AuthorizationServer/operation/replaceAuthorizationServerPolicyRule).
+See [Create an API token](/docs/guides/create-an-api-token/main/) to obtain an `apiKey` from your org for testing purposes.

 ##### Usage example